arooba99/NTO-MSN/README.md

 ---

 ## Notes
-- All ground-state calculations were performed using VASP and analyzed using vaspkit and python-based post-processing scripts.
+- All ground-state calculations were performed using VASP and analyzed with vaspkit and Python-based post-processing scripts.
-- GGA+U functional with vdW correction (D3) was adopted for all calculations (ground-state properties, excited-state dynamics and vibrational analysis)
+- The GGA+U functional with van der Waals correction (D3) and spin polarization (ISPIN=2) was employed for all calculations, including ground-state properties, excited-state carrier dynamics, and catalytic properties.
-- Since HSE06 and HSE06+U are computationally intensive functionals for this magnetic system, GGA+U was adopted for spin-polarized calculations here.
+- Due to the computational cost of HSE06 and HSE06+U for this magnetic system, GGA+U was used for most calculations.
+Results from HSE06 and HSE06+U are provided for accurate estimation and comparison of electronic properties and solar-to-hydrogen (STH) efficiency.
-- Excited-state NAMD simulations were performed using the Hefei-NAMD package on 2x2x1 supercells with 2000 SCF steps.
+- Excited-state nonadiabatic molecular dynamics (NAMD) simulations were performed using the Hefei-NAMD code on 2×2×1 supercells with 2000 SCF steps.

 ---